patmejia/soil_data_research/README.md

 The Open Soil Spectral Library (OSSL) is a global good project which serves collection of soil properties derived from spectral data.
 OSSL is also a network that delivers robust statistical models specifically calibration and predictions models, research tools, and oportiunities to colaborate across borders.

-For instance, the OSSL project offers a beautifully developed software: [OSSL Explorer](https://explorer.soilspectroscopy.org/)
+The OSSL project offers a beautifully developed software: [OSSL Explorer](https://explorer.soilspectroscopy.org/) and a user manual: [OSSL manual](https://soilspectroscopy.github.io/ossl-manual/).

 <!------------------------------------------------->
 <!-- image                                       -->